stonier/maliput_drake/README.md

     ```
     And replace all the occurrences.

+11. Edit `maliput_drake/include/maliput/drake/common/default_scalars.h` to remove all `AutoDiff` and
+    `Symbolic` template instantiations.
+That would reduce the compile time and library size given
+    that the entire maliput API supports `doubles` only.

-11. Commit all the changes.
+12. Commit all the changes.

-12. Run the steps listed in the `Namespacing` section.
+13. Run the steps listed in the `Namespacing` section.
 Make a new commit per
     change.

-13. Test the workspace before making a PR.
+14. Test the workspace before making a PR.

 ### Namespacing